jacobbpp/intro-to-series/src/content/blog/quantum-report.md

 - **IBM Quantum Experience:** A cloud-based platform that lets you write quantum programs and run them on actual quantum hardware.
 It’s like borrowing a quantum computer for the afternoon.
 - **Microsoft’s Quantum Development Kit:** Includes Q#, a programming language made for quantum, with handy simulators to help you experiment.
 - **Qiskit by IBM:** Python-based and beginner-friendly.
-If you’ve dabbled¹⁰ in Python, this is your route in.
+If you’ve dabbled in Python, this is your route in.

 You don’t need to understand every equation to start playing.
 Just explore.
 Break things.
 See what works.
 That’s how everyone else got into it too.